Abstract

 Zebrafish lateral-line HCs use a combination of 2 mechanosensitive channels, Tmc2a and Tmc2b (Chou et al., 2017).
 In the posterior lateral line, Emx2+ HCs that sense posterior flow rely on primarily on Tmc2b, while Emx2- HCs that sense anterior flow rely on both Tmc2a and Tmc2b.
 Recently, a functional asymmetry was discovered between anterior- and posterior-sensitive HCs: Emx2+ HCs that rely primarily on Tmc2b have smaller mechanosensitive responses compared to Emx2- HCs that rely on both Tmc2a and Tmc2b.
 (Kindig et al., 2023).
 This work raises the possibility that the transcription factor Emx2 inhibits tmc2a transcription to reduce mechanosensitive responses in HCs sensing posterior flow.
 In our present study we find that functional asymmetry was also lost in gpr156 mutants (Fig. 5).
 In the context of mouse HC orientation, EMX2 is necessary and sufficient to enrich and polarize GPR156 at HC apical junctions and reverse HC orientation (Kindt et al., 2021).
 As the Gpr156 receptor is unlikely to act transcriptionally, zebrafish Emx2 may act through Gpr156 to impact Tmc2a/2b function.
 For example, polarization of Gpr156 at apical junctions may limit scaffolding or transport of Tmc proteins to homomeric channels composed of Tmc2b.
 Overall, our work in zebrafish indicates that both Emx2 and Gpr156 are important to dictate HC orientation and the mechanosensitive properties of HCs with opposing orientations.

 We did not see a clear impact of GPR156 loss on the transduction properties of Emx2+ HCs in the mouse utricle (Fig. 2-4).
-Subtle effects remain possible given the natural variance in the data and low power of the negative results.
-Nevertheless, current results suggest normal HC function in the Gpr156 mouse mutant, a prerequisite to interrogate how non-reversed HCs affects vestibular behavior.
+Subtle effects remain possible, however, given the variance in single-cell electrophysiological data from both control and mutant mice.
+Nevertheless, current results are consistent with normal HC function in the Gpr156 mouse mutant, a prerequisite to interrogate how non-reversed HCs affects vestibular behavior.

 Importance of the LPR for vestibular function